Updated: July 27th, 2025

-It’s no secret that I am passionate about encouraging people to eat healthy, natural foods to support their health.
+What I meant, however, was what I say all the time: food is our best medicine.
+I am passionate about encouraging people to eat healthy, natural foods to support their health.
 Food is where it all begins, and an area that we can control far more easily than other things that impact our health.
-But how much do you understand about your thyroid, and how the foods you choose impact its critical functions?
-If you answered “not enough,” then you need to know about the thyroid diet and how it can help improve thyroid function!

-Before you begin to worry too much, let me reassure you that there are many ways to support thyroid health easily and naturally, utilizing food and nutrients to encourage proper functioning.
-The way we eat can actually help, or hurt, our thyroid gland.
+Luckily, there are many ways to support thyroid health easily and naturally, utilizing food and nutrients to encourage proper functioning.
+The way we eat can help, or hurt, our thyroid gland.
 The nutrients our thyroid needs are easily accessible in many foods and dietary supplements.
 With the right information, we can make simple choices to improve thyroid health.
-Here’s how you can improve your thyroid function with the thyroid diet.

 The thyroid gland needs specific vitamins and minerals to properly do its job.
-Since we are all unique in how our hormones are functioning, the best way to get a handle on what our body specifically needs is to have a full thyroid panel done to help pinpoint where individual levels may be off balance.
-Research shows us that there are a few key nutrients that are highly valuable for everyone.
+Since every woman is unique in how their hormones are functioning, the best way to get a handle on your specific needs is to have a full thyroid panel done.
+This helps pinpoint where individual levels may be off balance.
+Research shows that there are a few key nutrients that are highly valuable for everyone in supporting thyroid health.

-This is the most important trace element found in thyroid functioning.
+Iodine (I): This is the most important trace element found in thyroid functioning.
 Without iodine, the thyroid does not have the basic building blocks it needs to make the necessary hormones to support all of the tissues in the body.
 Thyroxine (T4) and Triiodothyronine (T3) are the most essential, active, iodine-containing hormones we have.
-In 2012, a CDC report showed that women of childbearing years in the United States, ages 20-39, had the lowest iodine levels of any other age group.
+A 2019 NIH review of the iodine status of women of reproductive age indicated that median urinary iodine concentrations in these women have decreased below the WHO recommendation, suggesting that many women of reproductive age could have iodine deficiency.
 This is something we can easily improve by eating more iodine-rich foods.

 Decreased levels of iron can result in decreased thyroid function as well.
 When combined with an iodine deficiency, iron must be replaced to repair the thyroid imbalance.
 Copper is needed to help produce TSH, and maintain T4 production.
 T4 helps cholesterol regulation, and some research even indicates copper deficiency may contribute to higher cholesterol and heart issues for people with hypothyroidism.